Adamaya/ansible_projects/provision_k8s_cluster/README.md

-# Configure k8s Multinode Cluster using Ansible Automation tool.
+# Configure k8s Multinode Cluster on the top of EC2 instance using Ansible Automation tool.
 these script are created to implement Kubernetes Multinode Cluster using Ansible Automation tool.

 ## Steps to implement.